bookmark_borderLiability Insurance for Small Business – “liability insurance for small business”

 What is Liability Insurance?

 Liability insurance is a type of coverage that protects your business if you are found legally responsible for injuries to others or damage to their property.
 It helps cover the costs of legal defense, settlements, and court-ordered judgments, which can be financially devastating for a small business to pay out-of-pocket.
+Beyond the immediate financial outlay, a single uninsured claim can quickly consume a company’s operating capital, disrupt cash flow, and force difficult decisions about staffing or reinvestment.

 Why Your Business Needs It